Have we met before? The secrets behind the sex-lives of gay men

 I feel we pulled this off – they worked incredibly well together.

-Would you describe the film as educational?
 Is this effectively a gay history lesson that should be included in sex ed classes as schools?

 I would love that!
 Make this a mandatory PSHE lesson!

 This film is definitely educational.
 Not just about some of the different ways of meeting or identifying other gay men which are no longer used, but more importantly, the massive societal changes across the time period we cover.
 Starting with secret gay clubs when prohibition on homosexuality was still in play, and eventually moving to a place where gay marriage is an option, and you can check a small object in your pocket to find the nearest man who might want to have sex with you.

 In the 70s, we hear a radio announcing the first gay pride march in London.
 In the 80s, there is a newspaper on the public toilet floor showing Thatcher has just passed section 28.
 In the 90s, a TV newsreaders informs us that George Michael has been arrested for cottaging.
 So much has changed – it gives me hope that these kinds of changes can also happen in countries where homosexuality is still illegal.